-When frostbite first starts to happen within your flock, it's not always obvious.
+When frostbite first starts to happen within your flock, it is not always obvious.
 The parts of your chickens that are most susceptible to frostbite are the parts that are most exposed to the elements.
 These include the comb, wattles, and the feet.
-Here's what to look for:
+Here is what to look for:

 Stage 1: Your chickens' skin may appear slightly reddened and be cold to the touch.

 Stage 2: Further color changes to tissues occur such as lightening, whitening, and paleness.

 Stage 3: Affected tissues may feel cold or hard to the touch, become numb, and show signs of muscle stiffness.

 Stage 4: Blackening of the tissue accompanied by nerve damage and possible infection.

 Stages 1-3, referred to as frostnip, can be reversed with proper care and by slowly warming the skin.
 This should be done gradually with indirect heat.
 For example, you may want to prepare dry bedding or wrap them in a warm, dry towel.
 If the feet are becoming severely affected, they can be soaked in lukewarm water in order to slowly bring their temperature back to normal.

 The first way to limit frostbite is to choose cold-hardy breeds of chickens if you live in a cold climate.
 Some most common breeds that do not mind cold winters are Orpingtons, Australorps, Silkie Bantams, Rhode Island Reds, New Hampshire Reds, Barred Rocks, Delawares, and Brahmas.